 Brass 'extruder' drive gear (for FlexiPLUS standard) or Stainless drive gear (FlexiPLUS with stainless steel gear)

-35 mm long teflon intake guide. (keeps filament away from Z-screw rod)
+35 mm long Capricorn intake guide. (keeps filament away from Z-screw rod)

 Special Bowden tube fitting (improved over stock).

 For all 1.75 mm filament

 For CR-10, CR-10S, S4, S5, and all Ender models up to 5, so far.
 This extruder works just fine with your stock filament sensor, if you happen to have one.